 On September 7, 2022, Eric Payne, the executive director of the Central Valley Urban Institute (CVUI), was interviewed.
 The CVUI is an advocacy organization working throughout the Fresno area.
 He indicated that there may be opportunities to increase affordable housing stock production, particularly in infill areas and brownfields, as well as to increase homeownership through programs like the downpayment assistance program.
 However, he expressed concerns about high building costs, lack of financing, and poor leadership in the area.
 Community members would like to see intergenerational housing, middle-income housing, and "missing-middle" sized housing as well as housing to end homelessness, particularly among college-aged youth.
+To incorporate this feedback, the City has included Program 14, through which the City will identify innovative and alternative housing options that provide greater flexibility and affordability in the housing stock while promoting mixed-income development.
+This may include consideration for further reduction in regulatory barriers for community land trusts, tiny houses, microhomes, cottage homes, small lot subdivisions, and other alternative housing types.
 At present, he does not believe that there are adequate opportunities for homeownership or adequate rental housing.
 The largest barriers are access to credit, lack of financial education, and existing housing cost burden.
 There is a lack of investment in programs that serve low- to moderate-income communities.
+To incorporate this feedback, the City has included Program 7, through which it will encourage and facilitate the development of new affordable housing.